rhythmictech/ansible-role-iqserver/README.md

 This role requires the Rhythmic apache role

-This role was designed for CentOS 6.x and 7.x
+This role was designed for 7.x

 Role Variables
 --------------

-# ansible-role-nexus3